-Step 1: Define what you need
+Step 1: Define What You Need

-With your sourcing agent, this includes the scope of services, language skills, location, level of experience, payment model, etc. Your requirements to the manufacturer should also be clearly defined: Which working conditions should prevail, which material type and quality should be used, how long should the delivery times be etc.
+This includes the scope of services, language skills, location, level of experience, payment model, etc. Your requirements to the manufacturer should also be clearly defined: Which working conditions should prevail, which material type and quality should be used, how long should the delivery times be etc.

-Step 2: Set your budget
+Step 2: Set Your Budget

 In the second step, you should think about your budget.